Otto Loewi Forschungszentrum

 Focus: The research unit "Aging & Metabolism in Autoimmunity" focuses on the influence of aging, nutrition and metabolism and their interplay on the immune system.
 Special attention is given to the regulation of autoreactive T cells.
 T cells from patients with autoimmune diseases suffer from premature aging and often exhibit altered cellular metabolism.
 Both can lead to an increased pro-inflammatory immune response and consequently to chronic, tissue-damaging inflammation.
 Our group investigates possible connections and their underlying mechanisms of aging and immune metabolism for the regulation of immune responses in the context of autoimmune diseases.

-Network: We conduct cross-team research at the Otto Loewi Research Center with the teams of Herbert Strobl, Sandra Holasek and Stefano Angiari.
-In addition, we are closely linked to the Clinical Departments of Rheumatology and Immunology (Martin Stradner), Nephrology (Kathrin Eller), Pediatric Hemato-Oncology (Wolfgang Schwinger) and Neurology (Michael Khalil).
+Network: We conduct cross-team research at the Otto Loewi Research Center with the teams of Herbert Strobl, Sandra Holasek, Stefano Angiari and Artem Kalinichenko.
+In addition, we are closely linked to the Divisions of Rheumatology and Immunology (Martin Stradner), Nephrology (Kathrin Eller), Pediatric Hemato-Oncology (Wolfgang Schwinger) and the Department of Neurology (Michael Khalil).
 Metabolic studies are performed in collaboration with the Gottfried Schatz Center.
-We also collaborate with other groups in Austria and internationally (Harvard Medical School, University of Toronto and University of Dijon).
+We also collaborate with other groups in Austria and internationally (Harvard Medical School, University of Toronto and University of Indiana).

 Projects